Trustworthy AI Must Account for Interactions: Position: Trustworthy AI Must Account for Interactions

-We now provide a case study to demonstrate how a siloed approach to TAI might fail to establish trust.
-SiloBank is a very typical (but fictional) regulated financial institution (FI) that uses AI to automate decisions on credit card applications.
-Like many FIs, SiloBank manages model risk using ``three lines of defence'' \citep{bantleon2021coordination}, where the \nth{1} line are the developers who build and operate models, the \nth{2} line provides oversight and independent challenge to the \nth{1} line, while the \nth{3} line is an internal audit function that assesses the effectiveness of the \nth{1} and \nth{2} lines.
+We now provide a narrative example of how a siloed approach to TAI might fail to establish trust.
+SiloBank is a typical (but fictional) regulated financial institution that uses AI to automate decisions on credit card applications.
+Like many financial institutions, SiloBank manages model risk using ``three lines of defence'' \citep{bantleon2021coordination}, where the \nth{1} line are the developers who build and operate models, the \nth{2} line provides oversight and independent challenge to the \nth{1} line, while the \nth{3} line is an internal audit function that assesses the effectiveness of the \nth{1} and \nth{2} lines.

-Due to regulations, SiloBank must ensure that its models preserve data privacy, are fair across groups protected by law, can provide actionable explanations to customers, and are robust enough to withstand sudden shifts in the lending environment.
+\looseness=-1 Due to regulations, SiloBank must ensure that its models preserve data privacy, are fair across groups protected by law, can provide actionable explanations to customers, and are robust to sudden shifts in the lending environment.
 To achieve these goals, SiloBank established specialized teams within the \nth{2} line to provide expert oversight on their subject matter areas.
-The Privacy team, of course, certifies that data privacy is protected at all times, Regulatory Compliance evaluates models for fairness, while Model Validation tests models for their robustness and ability to generate meaningful explanations.
+The Privacy team certifies that data privacy is protected at all times, Regulatory Compliance evaluates models for fairness, while Model Validation tests models for their robustness and explainability.
 By hiring experts in each area, SiloBank's leadership feels confident that each aspect of TAI will be accounted for.

-Excited by recent developments in ML, the \nth{1} line has created a new credit card decision model that greatly outperforms what SiloBank has in place.
+Excited by recent developments in ML, the \nth{1} line has created a new credit card decisioning model that greatly outperforms what SiloBank has in place.
 Eager to put the model to use, the \nth{1} line shows their work to each \nth{2} line team.
 Model Validation approves the model's robustness and explainability aspects, while Compliance confirms the model is unbiased.
 However, Privacy requests better protection against information leaks.
-Upon revision, the developers decide that retraining their model with DPSGD (\cref{eq:dpsgd}) would provably protect customer's data, and Privacy is satisfied with the mathematically rigorous approach.
+Upon revision, the developers decide that retraining their model with DPSGD (\Cref{eq:dpsgd}) would provably protect customer's data, and Privacy is satisfied with the mathematically rigorous approach.
 With all \nth{2} line teams on board, the model is deployed.